-A special meeting of the Commission might be called to approve a contract, adopt a notice resolution, or take other action that requires a vote of the Commission.
-See the "Open Meetings Act Compliance" fact sheet for more on special Commission meetings.
+A special meeting of the Commission might be called to approve a contract, adopt a notice resolution, or take other action that in any election or other vote of the Acequia.
+Eligible parciantes who are unable to attend a meeting may vote by written proxy, a copy of which shall be submitted to the Secretary upon voting to maintain in the Acequia records.